Andersen Library (University of Wisconsin Whitewater): Equipment

-Learning Spaces
+Learning spaces

 The Andersen Library provides an array of study places with both quiet areas and areas where moderate talking is allowed.
-There are three floors that are accessible by students, and each of the floors have group study rooms as well as restrooms:

 1st Floor

 The lower level of Andersen Library, accessible from within the library via stairs or elevator, contains Special Collections., microforms, bound periodicals, current periodicals, government documents, a library classroom, as well as two collaboratories.
 One of the collaboratories contains a SMARTBoard, the other has a large monitor.
 Both may be reserved through Circulation.
 Special Collections includes the university archives, campus records management, and public records from Jefferson, Rock, and Walworth counties (as part of the Area Research Center Network of the Wisconsin Historical Society.
 This is a quiet floor.

 2nd (Main) Floor

 The main floor is the "talking floor" where group work, moderate conversation, listening to music (headphones only), sound on computers, and respectful use of cell phones is allowed.
 A gaming room is available.
 The Veterans and Service Members Lounge and a campus police substation are located on 2nd floor.

-On this floor the library provides group study rooms, which are ideal for group projects or group work.
+On this floor the library provides group study rooms.
 They contain whiteboards and wall-mounted monitors.

 The collections on 2nd floor include reference collection; current magazines and newspapers; graphic novels; children's books; PreK-12 textbooks and teaching tools; browsing collections of books, DVDs, audio books, CDs and video games; as well as an area dedicated to new items.

-Students can also borrow equipment such as power strips, dongles, webcams, video games, laptops, flip video cameras, iPads, Nexus 7s, calculators, headphones, video game consoles, kindles, and even umbrellas.
-There are strict restrictions on who can check out these items, as well as how long the items can be checked out.